Quality of ISJ

 We believe that these studies indicate a very positive view of the ISJ, particularly given that such surveys are typically US based and involve predominantly US respondents.
 For the ISJ to do well in terms of predominantly US rankings is gratifying because of the well known difficulties of making an impact on the US IS community from outside the US.
 Again our caveats about such rankings must be applied but neverless it again ranks ISJ as one of the high quality, well perceived, information systems journals internationally.

 Another strong indication of the quality of the ISJ is found in a study undertaken by Galliers and Meadows (2003) of four ‘leading IS journals’ (Information Systems Research, MIS Quarterly, Journal of Strategic Information Systems and ISJ).
 The ISJ, despite its UK origins, clearly came out as much more international in terms of its Editorial Board, authors, and journals cited, than the US journals and to a lesser extent JSIS.
 The authors concluded that there exists clear ‘parochialism’ in, for example, the literature that these other journals draw on to inform the research efforts, and in their publication patterns!
 One finding (not really a surprise given what has been said above) was the very low number of European authors getting published in the two US journals (ISR and MISQ), which in the period of the study 1994-2000, was only 2% and 5% respectively.
 A clear indication that authors need to be very careful in their selection of journal targets for their papers.
-Click here for a copy of this paper.

 Author Experiences of ISJ